opensas/mdn-svelte-tutorial/readme.md

 ## 03. Adding dynamic behavior: working with variables and props

-Now that we have our markup and styles ready we can start developing the required features for our To-Do list app.
-In this article we'll be using variables and props to make our app dynamic, allowing us to add and delete todos, and mark them as complete.
+Now that we have our markup and styles ready we can start developing the required features for our Svelte To-Do list app.
+In this article we'll be using variables and props to make our app dynamic, allowing us to add and delete todos, mark them as complete, and filter them by status.

 You can see the complete content of this article [here](./03-adding-dynamic-behavior/Svelte_adding_dynamic_behavior.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_variables_props).